ashwin63/Aditi/README.md

 Tech utilized: HTML, JSP, JQuery, CSS, SQL, Apache Tomcat Server.

-Note: This project is done in collaboration with Anna University College of Engineering Guindy IST department and NGO Vidhyasagar under the guidance of Professor Dr. Bama as a part of Summer internship 2018.
+Note: This project is done in collaboration with Anna University College of Engineering Guindy IST department and NGO Vidhyasagar under the guidance of Professor Dr. Bama as a part of Summer internship 2018 as a part of initiative 'Computing for everyone'.
 This was built as a web application, however we have provided the means for the NGO to easily utilize this as a desktop application using Tomcat server.
 The application is built to be easily scalable into a completely distributed web application keeping in mind of distributed systems issus and concurrency handling.